 Yesterday my normal entry to the park at 15th St was blocked by yellow tape.
 As I walked around it, an officer in a patrol car rolled down her window about two inches and addressed me.
 "Go around the front of the ve-hicle, this is a crime scene."
 I wondered about it, but not too hard.
 A day before that entrance had been lined with film production trucks, dressing rooms of stars, heavy set men guarding expensive-looking cars, and people alert to the off chance of seeing Meryl Streep or Alec Baldwin.
 By yesterday though, the corner had morphed from glamor to squalor.

-This morning the nature of the crime, if crime there was, began to emerge.
+nature of the crime, if crime there was, began to emerge.
 A kid had been killed.
 Not quite 18, a skateboarder by the name of Sharif collapsed after a fight some time after midnight.
 According to news reports, it is not clear whether he succumbed to some pre-existing condition or whether the violence caused his death.
 His friends had torn up a cardboard box and placed candles and pictures for a makeshift memorial, and someone had transformed one of the sculptural columns that guard the entrance into a tombstone etched with his dates in permanent marker.

 No comments: